This PC was built with the following objectives in mind:

 - does not have a built-in voltage supervisor circuit (it is not compatible with TFX12V/SFX12V/ATX12V

 standards and this is a big disadvantage when it is used in PC applications)

 - the use of a solid state disk (SSD) is recommended.
-As an alternative option, a SATA model can be used.
+As an alternative option, a HDD can be used.

-- we have used an old slim aluminium enclosure, initially designated for other not finished project, which was
+- I have used an old slim aluminium enclosure, initially designated for other not finished project, which was

 lying around for many years.
-We have adapted this case to our purpose.
+I have adapted this case to includes computer components.
 There is room inside for

 two 3.5" hard disks.
 Also this case acts as a heatsink for the hard disks.
 You can use any case you want: